ioulian/frontend-workflow/README.md

 There is a Prettier integration for your code style consitency.
 You can change its settings in `.prettierrc.json`.
 There is also an `.editorconfig` available to help you and your IDE to set the correct settings for code style consistency.

+#### Images

+Images are automatically optimized when creating a production build.
+No optimizations are done when using it in development mode.
+Favicons/manifest files are also generated on production build only.

 ### Linting

 The code will be automatically linted, but you also have some linting tasks available: